Nexlson/demand-forecast/README.md

 # UK Power Usage Forecasting
+This repository contains jupyter notebooks and streamlit demo app on UK power usage forecasting use case

 ### Problem Statement
 Power usage of a city can be influenced by weather and has a seasonal effect.
 Can we predict accurately the future power usage based on some weather data and power usage in the past?

+## Getting Started
 ### Download Data
 [Google Drive Link](https://drive.google.com/file/d/152qwa-oTBSXTXHZGJnxmJQ_BQLpQIccr/view?usp=sharing)
 - download the csv file and put into data directory

 ### Environment Setup
 #### Setup conda environments